A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

-This unique, nature retreat overlooks the historic River Kwai and Hintok Mountain.
+This unique, natural retreat overlooks the historic River Kwai and Hintok Mountain.
 Nestled in a Hellfire Pass clearing, Hintok River Camp offers accommodation in luxurious canvas tents with free WiFi.
-It boasts a natural spring-water pool and daily campfires.
+It boasts a natural spring-water pool.
 The tents are spacious and furnished with luxurious wooden furniture.
 All rooms have en suite bathrooms including a hot shower, a hair dryer and free toiletries.
 They also feature outdoor showers with hot water, in-room air-conditioning and private verandas.
 Complimentary bottled waters are provided.
-The restaurant and bar is set amongst tropical trees.
-It is open for breakfast, lunch and dinner and serves a varied menu, while barbecue is arranged every evening.
+The restaurant and bar are set amongst tropical trees.
+The restaurant is open for breakfast, lunch and dinner and serves a varied menu, while barbecue is arranged every evening.
 Guests can relax with Thai massage services or unwind at the lounging area overlooking the river.

 Nestled among the mountains and rice fields of Mae Rim, Hmong Hilltribe Lodge offers rooms, spread throughout 10 main houses.
 Rooms share a communal living area, complete with open fireplace.
 The simply furnished rooms at Lodge Hmong Hilltribe are decorated with wooden furniture and traditional Hmong quilts.
 Each is equipped with a private bathroom, private balcony and work desk.
 Guests can enjoy a barbeque and dinner buffet under the stars at the open-air restaurant.
 After dinner, there are traditional Hmong dances and performances.
 Hilltribe Lodge features a unique outdoor swimming pool, set amongst the rice fields.
 For relaxation, there are also spa and massage treatments available.